Analysis | How many Americans will die of covid-19 before the vaccine reaches scale?

 “I just want to stop the world from killing itself!” he added.

 Yet because the virus has spread so widely, the number of new deaths recorded each day at this point exceeds the number of Americans killed in the terrorist attacks of Sept.
 11, 2001.
-On Thursday, Centers for Disease Control and Prevention director Robert Redfield suggested that that daily death toll would continue for the immediate future.
+On Thursday, Centers for Disease Control and Prevention Director Robert Redfield suggested that that daily death toll would continue for the immediate future.

 Again, the reason why is that the number of coronavirus infections hasn’t been contained.